khansaad1275/termux-helper/README.md

 ## 🎉Install this tool and you will never need to google for anything releted to termux.🎉

 Installation command:<br><br>
+Just copy and paste the below command at once and that's it, everything will installed in no time.
 ```bash
 pkg install git || cd $PREFIX || git clone https://github.com/khansaad1275/termux-helper/ || cd termux-helper || chmod +x learntermux_menu.sh || bash install.sh